 - Upload it to any online documents as needed in advance.
 This includes docs for the cruise line and your destination country's online health forms, according to current regulations.

 - Store photos of our vaccination cards on our phones, so we always have a digital copy.

 - Carry the physical card with us.
 You might need it to enter some restaurants, shops and such in countries abroad.
 At the very least, make sure you travel with a photo of the vaccination card.

 Check what timeframe you need to have proof of a negative COVID test for your particular point of embarkation.
 A good rule of thumb is that the test cannot be older than 48 hours.
 In some cases, 72 hours is acceptable.

-We always star the message with the test results in our email.
-We also screenshot the email in case we can’t get online at the airport.
-It’s also a good idea to print the results, if possible, in case you can’t access your phone, in the event your battery dies.
+We always star the message with test results in our email.
+We also screenshot the email if we can’t get online at the airport.
+It’s also a good idea to print the results, if possible, in case you can’t access your phone in the event your battery dies.

 Buy travel insurance

 No matter what, if the pandemic has taught us anything in terms of traveling, it’s that you need good travel insurance.
 First it was cancellations due to COVID tests, then it was the “summer of canceled flights” because of airline staffing issues around the world.
 Who knows what unpredictable thing will happen next that affects travel!